When To Use a Toggle Switch in UX and UI

 As previously stated, the toggle switch has a number of situations where it is best used.
 It is up to you as a UI and UX designer to determine when that is.
 Here are a few examples and guidelines to keep in mind when using this UI element.

-Always make sure that you create two exclusive states that have clear labels.
-In most cases, this is either an on/off situation or a enable/disable type of situation.
+- Always make sure that you create two exclusive states that have clear labels.
+In most cases, this is either an on or off situation or an enable and disable type of situation.
 For example, ‘enable dark mode’ or ‘show preview’.

 That’s about it.
 Toggle switches have their uses, but only if you use them right.
 As an alternative, you could use radio buttons or check boxes, for example.
 We have a guide on when to use those two on our website as well.